Bethenny Frankel Is Still Processing Dennis' Death

 “Don’t say a f**king thing with your fake t*ts!”

-Ramona defended her coment by saying that Frankel gor implants when she was young, but she didn’t get them until after her divorce in her sisties.
+Ramona defended her comment by saying that Frankel got implants when she was young, but she didn’t get them until after her divorce in her sixties.

 “I’ve always had great breasts.
 My legs and my breasts have always been great features.
 In fact my doctor, she thought I was nuts, she didn’t even want to touch my breasts.”